AngieBinnsM/SharingKnowledgeApp/README.md

 It can be used as a browser extension (for Chrome, Edge and Firefox), as a standalone app or as a React component integrated in the client app.

-This tool allows us to see the state of each activity that occurs in the form of a tree, chart, and raw.
-As you can see in the images.
+This tool allows us to see the state of each activity that occurs.
+You can see the form of a tree, chart, and raw.
+Choose the one that helps you visualize better, as you can see in the images.

 ![tree!](tree-img.JPG)